docxit/docxit/README.md

 . reinstall.sh
 ```

+It will download some external project the first time you install.

 ## Uninstall

 If you want to uninstall docxit but preserve your existing repositories (you can reinstall docxit whenever you like) , you should execute: